shybovycha/distributed-key-value-db/README.md

 Node subnode1@machine became online.
 Monitored nodes: [{subnode1@machine,<8974.89.0>}]
 ```

+More importantly, the supervisor will take the data snapshot from the first alive node and will start the new node with that snapshot, so
+the data integrity is preserved.

 ### Issuing commands

 Use `server:set/2`, `server:get/1` and `server:delete/1` to manipulate the data.